vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 - Type: `"disabled" | "available" | "hint" | "force"`
 - Default: `"available"`

-Controll logic when new content is found.
+Control logic when new content is found.

 - `"disabled"`: Do nothing even when new service worker is avaible.
 After new service work succeeds installing and starts waiting, it will control page and provide new content in next visit.